Shai Gilgeous-Alexander: 2024–25: MVP season, scoring title, NBA championship, and Finals MVP

 On November 11, 2024, Gilgeous-Alexander scored a then-career-high 45 points, along with three rebounds, nine assists, five steals and two blocks in a 134–128 win over his former team, the Los Angeles Clippers.
-On December 26, Gilgeous-Alexander tied his then career-high with 45 points on 15-of-22 shooting, 4-of-5 from three, 11-of-11 from the free throw line, along with seven rebounds, eight assists, one steal and two blocks in a 120–114 win over the Indiana Pacers.
-During the month of December, Gilgeous-Alexander led the Thunder to a 12–1 record while averaging an NBA-best 33.3 points on 56.3% shooting from the field to go along with 5.8 rebounds, 5.2 assists, 2.5 steals and 1.2 blocks per game.
-He captured Player of the Month honors in back-to-back months for November and December.
+On December 26, Gilgeous-Alexander tied his then-career-high with 45 points on 15-of-22 shooting, 4-of-5 from three, 11-of-11 from the free throw line, along with seven rebounds, eight assists, one steal and two blocks in a 120–114 win over the Indiana Pacers.
+During the month of December, Gilgeous-Alexander led the Thunder to a 12–1 record while averaging an NBA-best 33.3 points on 56.3 percent from the field to go along with 5.8 rebounds, 5.2 assists, 2.5 steals, and 1.2 blocks per game.
+He captured Player of the Month honours in back-to-back months for November and December.

-On January 2, 2025, Gilgeous-Alexander led the Thunder to their 13th straight win.
-That set a new franchise record for most consecutive regular-season wins in the franchise's Oklahoma City era.
-On January 5, Gilgeous-Alexander had 33 points, 11 rebounds, six assists, three steals and two blocks in a 105–92 win over the Boston Celtics.
-It was their franchise-record 15th consecutive regular-season win.
-The previous team record was set by the then-Seattle SuperSonics in 1996.
-On January 22, Gilgeous-Alexander recorded a career-high 54 points, eight rebounds, five assists, three steals and two blocks in 123–114 win over the Utah Jazz.
+On January 2, 2025, Gilgeous-Alexander led the Thunder to their 13th straight win, setting a new franchise record for most consecutive regular-season wins in the franchise's Oklahoma City era.
+On January 5, Gilgeous-Alexander recorded 33 points, 11 rebounds, six assists, three steals, and two blocks in a 105–92 win over the Boston Celtics.
+The victory marked the team's franchise-record 15th consecutive regular-season win.
+The previous record of 14 games had been set by the 1995–96 Seattle SuperSonics from February to March 1996.
+On January 22, Gilgeous-Alexander recorded a career-high 54 points, eight rebounds, five assists, three steals, and two blocks in a 123–114 win over the Utah Jazz.
 On January 25, Gilgeous-Alexander was named a Western Conference starter for the 2025 NBA All-Star Game, marking his third consecutive selection and his second selection in a row as a starter.
 On January 29, Gilgeous-Alexander scored 52 points in a 116–109 loss against the Golden State Warriors.
-On February 5, Gilgeous-Alexander scored 50 points along with eight rebounds, five assists, two steals and one blocked shot in a 140–109 win over the Phoenix Suns.
+On February 5, Gilgeous-Alexander scored 50 points along with eight rebounds, five assists, two steals, and one block in a 140–109 win over the Phoenix Suns.
 He became the ninth player in NBA history to score at least 50 points three times in a seven-game span.